 Eventually, your item will arrive along with the opinion of the expertizing service (The Certificate).

-Note: the PSE, APS, and PSAG will identify the stamp by catalog number whereas the PF will identify the stamp by catalog number but also add the catalog number of the item as submitted.
+Note.
+Both the PSE and the APS will identify the stamp by catalog number whereas the PF will identify the stamp by catalog number but also add the catalog number of the item as submitted.
 For example, if you submitted a stamp as Scott #8A, Type IIIa to all three services when it was determined to be a Scott #7, Type II, the PSE and APS will only disclose the identifying Scott #7, Type II.
 The PF will disclose as submitted Scott #8A, Type IIIa but with the opinion that the item is a Scott #7, Type II.

 To view an APEX certificate click here.